nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 *`delete [TITLE_OF_RECOMMENDATION]` - Delete a Recommendation
 *`done [TITLE_OF_RECOMMENDATION]` - Review a Recommendation

-### 5.3.1 Add a Recommendation Feature
+#### 5.3.1 Add a Recommendation Feature
 This feature allows user to add a recommendation for any of the activities that they have not completed.

 <span>&#10071;</span> Title of a new recommendation cannot exist in current list of reviews.
 An error message would be printed out.

 The mechanism to add a recommendation is facilitated by the `RecommendationList` class.
 The user is able to add in a new recommendation using `new` or `add` command.

-The following is the Sequence diagram to `add a recommendation`.
+The following Figure 13 is the Sequence diagram to `add a recommendation`.

 ![add reco seq](./diagrams/Add_Reco_Sequence_Diagram.png)
-<p align="center">Figure !!.
+<p align="center">Figure 13.
 Sequence Diagram for add recommendations</p>

 A general explanation of add recommendation works:
 1. `Ui` will read in user command, calls `Paser#determineCommand()` to determine the input.